The Devastating Impact of Child Malnutrition

 economy, 40 percent of the country's population live in poverty.

-childhood malnutrition and developmental disorders later in life, ChildFund
+To combat the effects of child malnutrition and developmental disorders later in life, ChildFund

 launched the Integral Nutrition Program in the poverty-stricken regions where we